Amor L. Sims: Guadalcanal

 The 7th Marines were stationed in Apia, Samoa as the part of newly created 3rd Marine Brigade under Brigadier General Charles D. Barrett and participated in the intensive jungle training until the late August 1942.
 The regiment then sailed for Guadalcanal, where it was attached to the 1st Marine Division under Major General Alexander A. Vandegrift.
 Sims went ashore on September 18, 1942, and replaced regimental commander, Colonel James W. Webb, who was relieved by Vandegrift two days later.
 Sims was promoted to the temporary rank of colonel for his new assignment.

 Sims led the regiment during the Actions along the Matanikau during September–October 1942 and then during the Battle for Henderson Field at the end of October.
 In mid-November 1942, the 1st and 2d Battalions of his regiment were involved in a number of sharp encounters with enemy units around Koli Point, which is about 5 miles east of Lunga Point.
 Although the personnel of his command were physically exhausted from previous hard fighting, Sims led his regiment into action against a large force of recently landed enemy troops on the north coast of Guadalcanal.
 Engaging the Japanese in a grueling series of hand-to-hand combats extending through a period of ten days, he succeeded with his men in driving them back across the Malimbiu and Metapons Rivers and eventually annihilating them in the vicinity of Tetere Village.
 Sims was subsequently decorated with his second Silver Star for leadership of his regiment during the annihilation of troops at Tetere.

 The 7th Marine Regiment was subsequently pulled back to the Lunga Point defensive area, where they carried out the routine patrols for the next several weeks to eliminate those Japanese soldiers who still remained behind in the areas seized by the Americans.
 During the whole Guadalcanal Campaign, "The Iron Duke" Sims, as his men called him, and his regiment annihilated over 6,000 Japanese in 42 separate engagements.
-Sims later recalled: "I would stack this regiment against any other group of fighting men in the world, for shouting, fighting, accuracy of fire, knowledge of weapons, and the will to fight.
+Sims later recalled: "I would stack this regiment against any other group of fighting men in the world, for shooting, fighting, accuracy of fire, knowledge of weapons, and the will to fight.
 Give me a week and I would stack them against any outfit on the parade ground."

 The Relief on the 7th Marines took place in January 1943 and the entire regiment sailed from Guadalcanal for Australia.
 A week later, Sims and his regiment embarked at Port Phillip off Melbourne.
 They were subsequently sent to the camp at Mount Martha for rest and refit.
 Sims also received the Legion of Merit with Combat "V" for his service on Guadalcanal.